CristobalNavarroSchanentgen/olympian-ai-lightweight/docs/UI_CRASH_ANALYSIS.md

 The fixes address the issue by:

-1. **Normalizing Special Characters**: Converting smart quotes and ellipsis to standard ASCII equivalents
+1. **Normalizing Special Characters**: Converting smart quotes and ellipsis to standard ASCII equivalents using Unicode escape sequences
 2. **Removing Zero-Width Characters**: Eliminating invisible characters that could break rendering
 3. **Adding Debug Logging**: Tracking when special characters are processed
 4. **Graceful Error Handling**: Catching errors and providing fallback rendering
 5. **Multiple Layers of Protection**: ErrorBoundary + try-catch + fallback UI
+6. **TypeScript Compatibility**: Using Unicode escape sequences to avoid syntax errors

 ### Results

 1. **Special characters are normalized before rendering**
+2. **TypeScript compilation errors are fixed**
-2. **Errors are caught and logged for debugging**
+3. **Errors are caught and logged for debugging**
-3. **Fallback UI shows the content even if rendering fails**
+4. **Fallback UI shows the content even if rendering fails**
-4. **Better visibility into what's causing rendering issues**
+5. **Better visibility into what's causing rendering issues**

 ### Testing Recommendations